contentful/slash-developers/docs/net/tutorials/webhook-roles-snapshots.md

 ### Constraints explained

-Constraints represents which resources a specific policy applies for.
+Constraints represent which resources a specific policy applies to.
 There are five different kinds of constraints.

 `AndConstraint` and `OrConstraint` are lists of other `IConstraint`.
 The `OrConstraint` ensures that at least one of the contained constraints is true and the `AndConstraint` requires all contained constraints to be true.